shussel/laravel-mongo-vue-stack/BUILD.md

 If the tests (mostly) pass, your breeze app skeleton is up and running.
 You now have working http://localhost/login and http://localhost/register pages along with related services, and a solid foundation to build your app upon.
 Build something great.

 ## Enable Xdebug
-To make Xdebug available for external tools add this to [.env](.env.example)
+To make Xdebug available for external tools uncomment these lines in [.env](.env.example)
 ```
 SAIL_XDEBUG_MODE=develop,debug
 SAIL_XDEBUG_CONFIG="client_host=host.docker.internal idekey=docker"